woolfel/mac-tensorflow-bench/README.md

 ## Cifar 10 benchmark

 Cifar10 benchmark will use CIFAR 10 from tensorflow datasets with a simple Keras sequential model.
 The model has 13 layers.
+The script takes 2 arguments: checkpoint_path batch_size

+python cifar10_train.py checkpoints/batch64 64

+## Observations

+RTX2060 6G runs into memory limitation with batch size 1024.
+Cifar10 images are small 32x32 pixels.
+If you were to train with larger images like PascalVoc or COCO, tensorflow would run into memory limitations quicker on memory limited video cards.
+Cifar10 images are ~1k, whereas COCO are 20-86K.
+If you use high res images that are 1024x1024 you would probably have to keep batch size below 64.